 Very little is left to be done through the growing season, other than sampling the soil temperatures occasionally with a separate thermometer to make sure the soil temps are in the desired range.
 And that’s it.
 At the end of the season, it’s best to pick up the cable, clean it of any mud, clay or other debris, and coil it up to be stored safely out of harm’s reach.

-We have not used heating cable.
-We have a fairly high rodent incidence here, and I really really don’t want to go outside to find my cable chewed through.
-We also have access to other, cheaper, heating options which is what we are pursuing.
+We have not used soil heating cable, for two reasons.
+First, we have a fairly high rodent incidence here, and I really really don’t want to go outside to find my cable chewed through.
+Secondly, we have access to other, cheaper, heating options.
 But while researching this webpage, I did come across the account of a market gardener who used heating cable to germinate and stimulate growth of carrots, beets and other root crops in January.
 Of course that’s not an ideal time to use cable, because the soil temps are the coldest at that point and therefore cable use would be at its most expensive point.
 But this particular grower needed those crops, so that’s what she used.
 She was generally happy with the results despite the high costs.
-Her blog entry is
+Her blog entry is available here.

 Soil heating cables can provide quick, easy, reliable heat, as long as you respect their cost and their vulnerabilities.
 If that cost is worthwhile and those vulnerabilities are minimized or protected, soil heating cables are tough to beat.